Pat Ast: Career

 In 1975, Ast moved to Hollywood to pursue her acting career.
-She has appeared in films such as The Duchess and the Dirtwater Fox (1976), Foul Play (1978), The Incredible Shrinking Woman (1981), and Reform School Girls (1986).
+She appeared in films such as The Duchess and the Dirtwater Fox (1976), Foul Play (1978), The Incredible Shrinking Woman (1981), and Reform School Girls (1986).

-She became resentful of Los Angeles as her film career stalled.
-She went to New York to do Nine, a Broadway musical based on Federico Fellini’s movie 8 1/2, but was dismissed after three months.
+She became resentful of Los Angeles as her film career stalled and she went to New York to do Nine, a Broadway musical based on Federico Fellini’s movie 8 1/2, but was dismissed after three months.

 Death

 Ast's lifelong battle with diabetes worsened in the last decade of her life, resulting in the amputation of some toes.

-Halston’s death in 1990 affected her tremendously, and she was said to never have been the same.
+Halston's death in 1990 affected her tremendously, and she was said to never have been the same.

-Ast died on October 2, 2001 at her home in West Hollywood, California.
+Ast died on October 2, 2001, at her home in West Hollywood, California.
 Her death came three weeks after the death of her longtime friend Berry Berenson, who was killed in the September 11 attacks.
 Ast's neighbors noticed that the newspapers were piling up outside her door and that she hadn't been out to walk her dogs in a few days.
 Concerned, they called a friend of Ast's, who found her dead on her bed.
 It was reported that she had died of natural causes.

 Due to scheduling conflicts among the attendees, there were two memorial services.
 Among the guests were Richard Benjamin, Paula Prentiss, Bud Cort, and Paul Reubens.
 Ast was buried at Mount Sinai Memorial Park Cemetery in Hollywood Hills.